Alexhuszagh/Netizenbuzz-Analysi/README.md

   - [Validation](validation)
   - [Future Steps](future-steps)

-The following describes a sentiment analysis of the overall sentiment of the translated articles and comments on NetizenBuzz grouped by artist tags.
-The overall sentiment is derived from the sentiment of the comments weighted by their popularity, in order to accurately reflect the overall tone of comments translated on NetizenBuzz.
+Netizenbuzz has routinely been accused of bias, both by commenters on the site as well as elsewhere.
+To determine if Netizenbuzz is truly biased, we employed sentiment analysis to determine the overall positivity of articles translated by NetizenBuzz.
+The overall sentiment should generally reflect the positivity or negativity of a given post, and contrasting different groups along with known events (scandals, debuts, positive vents) should elucidate whether Netizenbuzz is biased.

 Each article is ranked by its newsworthiness (based on the total interest by Netizens), its overall sentiment, and grouped by tags, for analysis by various combinations of these factors.
 This article is written for a well-educated layperson, and may not be comprehensible to the average Korean Pop, or K-Pop fan.